Hekate Devotion:Black Moon

 What, When and Why

-Please Note: A hybrid solar eclipse should ONLY be viewed through solar filters like a pair of solar eclipse glasses for safety reasons, as you don’t want to damage your eyes.
+Please Note: A solar eclipse should ONLY be viewed through solar filters like a pair of solar eclipse glasses for safety reasons, as you don’t want to damage your eyes.
 PLEASE NEVER look at the sun without adequate protection.
 For more information on what you need to see the eclipse safely which includes what equipment you need please go here for more information:

 https://www.space.com/sun-observing-safety-guide